-Vanilla chia seed pudding is super easy to make with just a few pantry ingredients.
+Vanilla chia seed pudding is super easy to make with just 4 pantry ingredients.
 It is a healthy breakfast or can even be served as a low calorie dessert.
 Chia pudding is so easy to make and easy to customise to your liking by adding different toppings.
 Some great add-ons are chia jam, fresh berries and homemade granola like this healthy air fryer granola.

 Another one of my favourites for meal prepping breakfast are these Cinnamon Roll Chia Pudding or this Tiramisu Overnight Oats.